-A great starting point is John Stuart Mill’s famous quote from his 1859 essay On Liberty, which is also on my Reading List in case you’re interested.
+A great starting point is John Stuart Mill’s famous quote from his 1859 essay On Liberty.
 Let’s follow the English philosopher’s train of thought to guide us through the steelmanning challenge, a three-step method to discover the truth.

 What Is Steelmanning?

-Steelmanning is the art of crafting the best possible version of their argument.
-An iron-clad one to stay in the picture.
+Steelmanning is the art of crafting the best possible version of an opponent’s argument, the so-called steel man argument.
 The steel man argument is the opposite of strawmanning, the (wilful) misrepresentation of a position to make it easier to attack.
 As such, steelmanning is a seemingly selfless act.
 After all, you’re helping your opponent to formulate their position.
 However, as Mill implies, the benefit lies in you getting the best possible understanding of both sides of an argument.

 The Steelmanning Challenge

-1. Create the Best Version of Your Counterpart’s Argument
+1. Craft the Best Version of Your Counterpart’s Argument

 The first step of the challenge is to put our own views on the back burner and focus on our counterpart’s arguments.
 As Mill points out, any one-sided understanding of a matter is inferior to knowing both sides.
 No matter how well-crafted our own argument may be.
 He goes on to write: